szimione/RobloxCursorChanger/README.md

 RobloxCursorChanger_CommandApplication.py --help
 ```

+# WARNING!
+Roblox only takes 32 x 32 pxls png.
+If you try any other format the cursor will become invisible.

 # Credit

 Please add credit to my name when modifying this... also add the link to the original in there.
 Thanks!